brantleyp1/bibleverses/README.md

 ```

 ## About the file feature

+I added a sample file named `verses` that is what the script looks for, but the file name can be changed in the script.

 The file method is pretty particular to my needs, I enter all the passages in order to create a screen at the beginning of the video with all of "today's" scripture, then add and format the text for the video.
 The file has a couple of tags that it needs to find the text to look up, and then to print the text back to the file.